 Based very loosely on the Edgar Allan Poe story of the same name, “The Black Cat” is a supernatural revenge tale centered around a nasty old professor who has a knack for convincing evil spirits to possess the body of his creepy pet kitty.
-Directed by notorious gore-maestro Lucio Fulci (“City of the Living Dead,” “The House by the Cemetery”), this atmospheric British-Italian production is noted by horror fans for demonstrating relative restraint in the blood ‘n’ guts department — surprising for a film that contains graphic car crashes, impalements, a terrifying scene of immolation and some seriously gnarly feline-induced scratches.
+Directed by notorious gore-maestro Lucio Fulci, this atmospheric British-Italian production is noted by horror fans for demonstrating relative restraint in the blood ‘n’ guts department, which is surprising for a film that contains graphic car crashes, impalements, a terrifying scene of immolation and gnarly feline-induced scratches.

 'Cat People' (1942)

-This paranoia-tinged psychosexual thriller from RKO Pictures isn’t super-scary or swarming with ferocious felines.
+This paranoia-tinged thriller from RKO Pictures isn’t super-scary or swarming with ferocious felines.
 It does, however, have a way of getting under your skin.
-Considered tawdry during its day, “Cat People” is the story of Irena, a beautiful but unassuming Serbian immigrant working in New York’s fashion industry.
-The conflict of the film revolves around a rather unique dilemma faced by the deeply repressed Irena: There’s a new and very persistent suitor in her life whom she cares for very much and would like to, ahem, get to know a bit better.
-However, if the folklore of her native village back in Serbia proves correct, Irena will transform into a murderous werecat when aroused.
-Petting is OK with this closeted shapeshifting cat person but heavy petting?
+Considered tawdry during its day, “Cat People” is the story of Irena, a beautiful and unassuming Serbian immigrant working in New York’s fashion industry.
+The conflict of the film revolves around a unique dilemma faced by the deeply repressed Irena: There’s a new and very persistent suitor in her life whom she cares for and would like to, ahem, get to know a bit better.
+However, if the folklore of her native village proves correct, Irena will transform into a murderous werecat when aroused.
+Petting is OK with this shapeshifting cat person but heavy petting?
 That’s off limits, even after Irena marries her beau.

 Similar to other werecat films (particularly “Sleepwalkers,” also included here), domestic cats and cat people aren’t exactly simpatico.
-In fact, they hate — even fear — each other.
-That said, it doesn’t exactly go over well when Irena’s doting man friend buys her a kitten as a gift.
-If anything, “Cat People” — remade in 1982 by director Paul Schrader with the kink factor cranked significantly up — provides one valuable lesson: Be careful about who you pick up at the zoo.
+In fact, they hate each other.
+If anything, “Cat People” — remade in 1982 with the kink factor cranked significantly up — provides one valuable lesson: Be careful about who you pick up at the zoo.

 'Cat's Eye' (1985)